- The Hiaki language is only spoken by a few hundred people in the U.S.

 For 6 years I was a Hiaki language learner on the reservation at Pascua.
 I came from the Bay area (San Jose) to learn the language, the language of my ancestry.
 I pull from those experiences as a second language-learner.
 I ask myself what was I thinking when I was learning these grammatical rules, not having any linguistic background.
 [By] basically soul searching through those teachings, that’s how I developed my lessons.

 “Leyva has been my teacher for the entire 6 years,” Sanchez relates.
-He has studied in a master-apprentice program developed by Mrs. Leyva.
+He studied in a master-apprentice program developed by Mrs. Leyva.

 The team uses Ofelia Zepeda’s O’odham grammar from A Tohono O’odham Grammar as a model.
-Sanchez explained that since O’odham is the closest language to Hiaki that has a learning grammar, he examines her work to understand how she structures each lesson.
+Sanchez explained that since O’odham is the closest language to Hiaki that has a learning grammar, he examined her work to understand how she structures each lesson.
 Sanchez expects the Hiaki learning grammar will function similarly to how A Tohono O’odham Grammar does: to teach middle school, high school, and college students.

 The process of developing a lesson plan takes about a week’s time and requires examining all the aforementioned people and printed texts.
 Each lesson (see below) is usually 3 to 4 pages.
 Thirty-two lessons comprise a volume.